 - “Catholics are always trying to find out if you’re Catholic.”

-The tone of Holden is bitterly sarcastic as he criticizes nature of things in real life.
-The character of Holden determines the attitude of writer towards life as he [Holden] is a mouthpiece of his writer
+Holden’s tone is bitterly sarcastic as he criticizes the nature of things in real life.
+His character may reveal the attitude of the writer towards life as it is common for writers to use their characcters as their mouthpieces.

 “And the trees all died.
 They were orange trees.
 I don’t know why they died, they just died.
 Something wrong with the soil possibly or maybe the stuff we got from the nursery wasn’t the best.
 We complained about it.
 So we’ve got thirty kids there, each kid had his or her own little tree to plant and we’ve got these thirty dead trees.
 All these kids looking at these little brown sticks, it was depressing.”